-- Enhanced self-knowledge and employability skills. - Been given direct access to employers, colleges and training providers. - Been given guidance to help identify a range of post 16 options and careers advice and support networks. - Applied for their Post 16 place and been supported during the interview process. - Access to up to date personalised careers platform that provides impartial and independent careers information with up to date LMI. - Additional support and access is provided for SEND students through accompanied College visits, additional career interviews and support with completing post 16 applications.
+- Enhanced self-knowledge and employability skills. - Been given direct access to employers, colleges, and training providers. - Been given guidance to help identify a range of post 16 options and careers advice and support networks. - Applied for their Post 16 place and been supported during the interview process. - Access to up-to-date personalised careers platform that provides impartial and independent careers information with up-to-date LMI. - Additional support and access are provided for SEND students through accompanied College visits, additional career interviews and support with completing post 16 applications. - All students will have had work experience (moving forward).